Transat AG2R: 2018

-2021
+2021 - La Transat en Double

 This was the first edition to use the new Beneteau Figaro 3 and was delayed by 12 months from 2020 to 2021 due to the COVID-19 pandemic.
 The race was renamed to "Transat en Double - Concarneau - Saint-Barthélemy".

+2023 - Transat Paprec

+From 2023, the Paprec recycling company becomes the main sponsor of the race, which officially takes its name.